mwittig/thing-it-node/README.md

 * an Ambient Light Sensor,
 * a Light Buld and
-* a Switch fo arbitrary powered Devices (e.g. your electrical rocking chair)
+* a Switch for arbitrary powered Devices (e.g. your electrical rocking chair)

 In our scenario we will